 A more detailed description of each event can be located here – Oshtemo Fire Department Entry Level Ability Test

 The Panel Interview will consist of four members: two officers, two firefighters with at least two of those members being paid-on-call.
 The interview will consist of eight questions.
 Four of the questions will be provided to the applicant prior to the interview.
 The other questions will be given to the applicant during the interview.

 Resident Intern Program

 This unprecedented opportunity in S.W.
 Michigan will give the winning candidates an opportunity to live in the fire station for a 12-month period free of charge.
-In exchange, they will be expected to work a typical firefighter schedule of 24 hours on-duty followed by 48 hours off-duty.
+In exchange, they will be expected to work a typical full time firefighter schedule of 24 hours on-duty followed by 48 hours off-duty.
 The on-duty shifts will not be financially compensated beyond the free private dormitory room provision.
 However, resident interns will receive hourly pay for responses made during their off-duty hours.